larson-group/clubb_release/clubb_jax/README.md

 The launcher never clears a custom `CLUBB_JAX_VENV`.
 It validates the selected Python and installed packages, then uses `uv` to repair missing or incompatible requirements if necessary.

+### Advanced GPU Options

+`CUDA_VISIBLE_DEVICES` accepts physical indices from `nvidia-smi`, full GPU UUIDs, or unique UUID prefixes.
+Find UUIDs with `nvidia-smi -L`.
+The launcher converts selections to full UUIDs so CUDA's enumeration order cannot change which cards are selected.
+Lists retain their order: `1,0` exposes physical GPU 1 as JAX device 0.
+Invalid, ambiguous, duplicate, or empty selections are rejected before setup.
+Selection supports whole GPUs, not MIG instances;
+all exposed GPUs must meet the CUDA requirements.

+Without `xla_prealloc`, the launcher respects an existing `XLA_PYTHON_CLIENT_PREALLOCATE` setting and otherwise defaults to `false`.
+The modifier overrides that variable to `true`.
+Direct launcher users can pass `--profile=gpu --xla-prealloc`.

+Preallocation can reduce allocation overhead and fragmentation when a run has the GPU to itself.
+Leaving it disabled lowers the initial memory footprint, which helps on shared GPUs.
+JAX can still cache allocated memory; neither setting limits total memory use or guarantees that a run will fit.
+The launch report shows the effective setting.